tlball/appointment_scheduler/README.md

 ```

 #### Create the databases
-And last create the development and test databases
+Last create the development and test databases in SQLite
 ```
 rails db:setup
 ```